junxit/us-congress-bills-116/metadata.md

 - 2019-01-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2019-01-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 41).
 - 2019-01-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 41).
+- 2019-01-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.